pinae/ctSESAM-server-go/README.md

 Starting secure web server on port 8443 ...
 ```

 As you may have already realized _SESAM server_ launches its HTTPS listener on port 8443.
+If that port is already occupied by another service, you can change the port by editing the value of the constant `port` in main.go.

 ---